X-rayLaser/keras-cnn-1drnn-ctc/README.md

 # A toolkit for training neural networks to perform line-level Handwritten Text Recognition (HTR)

 The toolkit is built on top of TensorFlow/Keras.
+It is shipped with a ready-to-train CNN-1DRNN-CTC [1] model and all the surrounding code enabling training, performance evaluation, and prediction.

+In a nutshell, you only have to tell the toolkit how to obtain the raw handwriting examples of a form line **image -> text**.
+The rest will be taken care of automatically including things like data preprocessing, normalization, generating batches of training data, training, etc.

+You can train the model on the IAM Handwriting dataset as well as your own.
+Also, the code should work for arbitrary written language, not just English (at least in theory).
 It comes with ready-to-train models, evaluation metrics, automatic data preparation and more.

 ## Key features